-That’s the view taken by the first modern theory of dreams—it’s called activation-synthesis theory—which is still accepted by many dream researchers.
+That’s the view taken by the first modern theory of dreams—called activation-synthesis theory—which is still accepted by many dream researchers.
 The main idea behind activation-synthesis theory is that dreams are just the brain’s efforts to make sense out of meaningless patterns of firing in the brain as we sleep.
-Certain circuits in the brain become activated during REM sleep, and then higher areas of the brain try to interpret this activity and find meaning in it.
-Those patterns of firing don’t really mean anything, but the brain tries to make sense out of them anyway.
+Certain circuits in the brain become activated during REM sleep.
+Then, higher areas of the brain try to interpret this activity and find meaning in it.
+Those patterns of firing don’t mean anything, but the brain tries to make sense out of them regardless.

 Even if it can be shown that dreams are the brain’s efforts to interpret ambiguous signals from other parts of the brain, why does the brain interpret these signals in one way rather than in another?